Challenges of Remote DEI

 Building relationships and deepening trust

-DEI work benefits from strong relationships, vulnerability, and trust, all of which can be difficult to foster within remote environments.
+DEI and identity work requires strong relationships, vulnerability, and trust, all of which can be difficult to foster within remote environments.
 Often, there are fewer opportunities for informal "water-cooler" chatter and organic relationship-building, leading to a common feeling of isolation.
 Especially when restricted to phone or video calls, which limit participants' abilities to read non-verbal cues and emotional dispositions, virtual spaces make it challenging for individuals to connect with colleagues and show up authentically.

 Navigating conflict and creating space for courageous conversations